-São Paulo is the cultural capital of Brazil.
-The city's action-packed events calendar is reflective of this.
+São Paulo is the cultural capital of Brazil, and the city's action-packed events calendar is reflective of this.
 It's also a city with a rich sporting heritage and is home to several of Brazil's best-known football teams.
 The Brazilian Grand Prix is also hosted here.

 Aside from the major yearly festivals that the city is known for, it also frequently hosts concerts by the world's best musicians along with film festivals and art exhibitions.

 Annual events in São Paulo

 Millions flock to São Paulo every year to watch and take part in a spectacle that has become an integral part of Brazil’s cultural identity.
 Options for celebrations are plenty, from troupes of samba dancers parading through the streets, competing for the prestigious championship trophy, to massive street parties known as blocas.

 São Paulo Fashion Week (April/August)

 Taking place twice a year, São Paulo Fashion Week has continued growing since it was first held in 1995.
 Featuring local and international models and designers, Brazilian haute couture gets its moment on the catwalk in front of world-famous fashionistas.

 São Paulo Gay Pride Parade (May/June)